startr3k/productlabeldetection/README.md

 5a.
 Create entities in Datastore under Kind = DATASTORE_USER, ID = Numeric ID (auto generated).
 Add property, where

-   name = **Email** and value = <Gmail/Google email addresses>
+   name = **Email** and value = <Gmail/Google email addresses> (Google IdP) or <any email address>

 5b.
-Alternatively if Google IdP is not required, create the user in Identity Platform with email and password
+If Google IdP is not required, create the user in Identity Platform with email and password

+  (For Google IdP, by default auto sign up is enabled, so the user will be added automatically)

 ## Train AutoML Vision Object Detection